 - Automated plate washers.

-- Tissue culture hood and incubators.
+- BSL2 Tissue culture capabilities.

 Laboratory personnel will provide users with training in the use of the walk-up equipment (e.g. bulk reagent dispensers, plate washers, and plate readers).
 Users must be trained by facility staff prior to using the instrumentation in an unassisted mode.
 To schedule a training session, please make an appointment with David C. Schultz prior to training on the instrumentation in the Facility.
 All training time on equipment is charged as assisted use.